Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Introduction

-In this paper, we consider LOCC conversion when $\phi$ or $\psi$ are not maximally entangled.
-This setting is more important when the entangled states are used for measurement-based quantum computation \cite{GFE09} and quantum channel estimation \cite{Hay11} because these tasks require specific entangled states that are not necessarily maximally entangled.
+In this paper, we consider LOCC conversion when $\omega$ or $\psi$ are not necessarily maximally entangled.
+This setting is more important when the entangled states are used for quantum tasks which require non-maximally entangled states such as measurement-based quantum computation \cite{GFE09} and quantum channel estimation \cite{Hay11}.
 Thus, these tasks require us to efficiently generate non-maximally entangled states by LOCC conversion.
-Surprisingly, it is shown that the second-order optimal LOCC conversion rate between general pure states $\psi$ and $\phi$ can not be represented by the cumulative distribution function of the standard normal distribution but by that of the Rayleigh-normal distribution as follows
+Surprisingly, it is shown that the second-order optimal LOCC conversion rate between general pure states $\psi$ and $\omega$ cannot be represented by the cumulative distribution function of the standard normal distribution but by that of the Rayleigh-normal distribution as follows:

-where $D_{\psi,\phi}$ and $C_{\psi,\phi}$ are certain constants.
-In this point, our result is different from conventional behavior of second-order rates and is quite nontrivial.
-In particular, when either the initial state $\psi$ or the target entangled state $\phi$ is a maximally entangled state, the cumulative Rayleigh-normal distribution function coincides with the cumulative standard normal distribution function $\Phi$ and the above expansion (\ref{exp.LOCC0}) recovers (\ref{L1}).
+where $D_{\psi,\omega}$ and $C_{\psi,\omega}$ are certain constants.
+Since (\ref{exp.LOCC0}) is not contained in (\ref{L1}) in general, our result is different from conventional behavior of second-order rates and is quite nontrivial.
+In particular, it is clarified that the Rayleigh-normal distribution has an operational meaning also in quantum information theory from (\ref{exp.LOCC0}).
+When either the initial state $\psi$ or the target entangled state $\omega$ is a maximally entangled state, the cumulative Rayleigh-normal distribution function coincides with the cumulative standard normal distribution function $\Phi$ and the above expansion (\ref{exp.LOCC0}) recovers (\ref{L1}).
+The asymptotic expansion (\ref{exp.LOCC0}) is similar to the form in (\ref{exp.gen0}).
+In fact, it is shown that (\ref{exp.LOCC0}) is essentially equivalent to (\ref{exp.gen0}) in Section \ref{sec:application}.

-Next, as a special situation of LOCC conversion, we focus on the case when the target entangled state is the same with the given entangled state (i.e. $\phi=\psi$).
+Next, as a special situation of LOCC conversion, we focus on the case when the target entangled state is the same with the given entangled state (i.e. $\omega=\psi$).
 In this special case, the formula (3) can be simplified to